National Laboratory of Psychical Research: Rudi Schneider

 In 1920s and early 1930s Price investigated the medium Rudi Schneider in a number of experiments conducted at the National Laboratory of Psychical Research.
 Rudi claimed he could levitate objects but according to Price a photograph taken on April 28, 1932 showed that Rudi had managed to free his arm to move a handkerchief from the table.
 After this, many scientists considered Rudi to be exposed as a fraud.
 Price wrote that the findings of the other experiments should be revised due to the evidence showing how Rudi could free himself from the controls.

 After Price had exposed Rudi, various scientists such Karl Przibram and the magician Henry Evans wrote to Price telling him that they agreed that Rudi would evade control during his séances and congratulated Price on the success of unmasking the fraud.
 In opposition, SPR members who were highly critical of Price, supported Rudi's mediumship and promoted a conspiracy theory that Price had hoaxed the photograph.
 SPR member Anita Gregory suggested that Price had deliberately faked the photograph to discredit SPR research and ruin Rudi's reputation.
 However, a photographic expert testified that the photograph was genuine.
 SPR member John L. Randall reviewed the Price and Schneider case and came to the conclusion the photograph was genuine, Price had caught Rudi in fraud.

 Others

 Price tested the trumpet medium Frederick Tansley Munnings at the laboratory who claimed to produce the independent "spirit" voices of Julius Caesar, Dan Leno, Hawley Harvey Crippen and King Henry VIII.
 Price invented and used a piece of apparatus known as a voice control recorder and proved that all the voices were those of Munnings.
 In 1928, Munnings admitted fraud and sold his confessions to a Sunday newspaper.
 Price also investigated the Italian chemist and medium Pasquale Erto in 1931.
 During the séances he utilised his knowledge of chemistry to produce luminous light effects.
 Traces of ferrocerium were discovered and Price concluded the phenomena were produced fraudulently.

-In 1933, Frank Decker was investigated by the Price at the laboratory.
+In 1933, Frank Decker was investigated by Price at the laboratory.
 Under strict scientific controls that Price contrived, Decker failed to produce any phenomena at all.